Israeli settler violence: Criticism of violence by settler leaders

 The violence by extremist settlers against Palestinians has been condemned by leading religious, political and municipal figures in the West Bank, including Rabbi Menachem Fruman of Tekoa, who said: "Targeting Palestinians and their property is a shocking thing, (...)
 It's an act of hurting humanity. (...)
 This builds a wall of fire between Jews and Arabs."
 According to former Israeli Defense Minister Moshe Ya'alon, "most of those extreme right wing activists" are not settlers and do not represent the settlements community.

 The Yesha Council and former Knesset member Hanan Porat has also condemned violence against Palestinians.
 "The 'price tag' response is immoral", Porat said.
 "It's unheard of that one needs to burn the vineyards and fields of Arabs.
 It's immoral ... and it gives legitimacy to those who are interested in undermining the outpost issue.
 It's a very grave matter."

 Yesha Council is the umbrella organization of municipal councils of Jewish settlements in the West Bank.
 Council chairman Dani Dayan said that settlers must not use violence to advance their means.
 He said that such actions were "morally bankrupt" and serve only to "hinder the settlers' struggle".

+In May 2026, the exhumation of a Palestinian man by settlers further increased criticism of settler violence.
+It was reported that Israeli settlers exhumed the body of a recently buried Palestinian man in the northern West Bank while Israeli soldiers were present at the scene.
+The incident drew widespread condemnation after the family was forced to rebury the body elsewhere.
+The Times of Israel described the act as a violation of human dignity and criticized the conduct of soldiers for failing to intervene.
+The United Nations Human Rights Office for the Occupied Palestinian Territory called the incident “despicable” and said it reflected a “new level of dehumanization of Palestinians” in the occupied West Bank.